With the power of authenticity, we have the power to be our true selves, evolving, messy, complicated, loving and a whole lot more.

 We may deny these parts or try to keep it hidden to be more accepted, or seen as uncomplicated, or a nice person who always does the right thing.
 This tends to be what we perceive as having a negative quality, such as having narcissistic tendencies, feeling jealousy or expressing needy emotions.

 These behaviours might be a learnt coping mechanism, a way of being when we feel vulnerable and are faced with uncertainty or anxiety provoking situations.
+It’s moving further away from authenticity.
 It could be described as protective behaviours learnt from childhood experiences, or previous relationships, situations that misguidedly taught us how to attempt to protect ourselves from feeling shame, experiencing hurt or embarrassment.